 Prerequisites / Co-requisites

-For Occupational and Organizational Psychology MSc - MANM356 Advanced Research Methods for Applied Psychology For Human Resource Management MSc – MANM382 Methods and Analytics For HR Research
+For Occupational and Organizational Psychology MSc - MANM383 Research Methods for Applied Psychology For Human Resource Management MSc – MANM382 Methods and Analytics For HR Research

 The applied research dissertation is completed through semesters one and two, and the summer period, with bulk of the work on the dissertation being completed during the summer after semester 2 exams.

-In Semester 1, faculty in the People and Organizations Department will present areas of research interest to students.
+In Spring Semester, students will be provided with materials that present research interests of faculty in the People and Organizations Department.
 There will then be a period in which students may meet with prospective supervisors to discuss possible topics for the dissertation.

-By week 10 in semester 1, students must submit first and second choice projects with different supervisors.
+By week 3 in Spring Semester, students must submit first and second choice projects with different supervisors.
 Students will then be allocated to supervisors.
 Effort will be made to accommodate first choices wherever possible.

-During the first part of semester 2, students must work to produce a full dissertation proposal (3000 words), which presents a literature review identifying gaps to be examined in the research, and a description of methodology, including description of empirical work to be carried out and associated ethical issues.
+During the first part of Spring semester, students must work to produce a full dissertation proposal (3000 words), which presents a literature review identifying gaps to be examined in the research, and a description of methodology, including description of empirical work to be carried out and associated ethical issues.
 An ethics form must be submitted at the same time.

 Supervisors will provide formative feedback on the proposal, and determine if a full ethical review is required.

-From the end of Semester 2 onwards, students will work to execute the project proposal, meeting regularly with their supervisor.
+From the end of Spring Semester onwards, students will work to execute the project proposal, meeting regularly with their supervisor.